 We do so by first excluding all events that occur after treatment from the analysis.
 This step is relatively easy, as medical history is always collected prior to care delivered by Dr. Smith.
 The reported diagnoses are not complication of care but history that existed prior to care.
 Second, we regress being cared for by Dr. Smith on the ten diagnoses.
 The resulting regression is given in exhibit 16.6.

-Only heart failure and metastatic cancer have statistically significant relationship with care delivered by Dr. Smith.
+Only heart failure and metastatic cancer have a statistically significant relationship with care delivered by Dr. Smith.
 Furthermore, the effect of these two variables on the selection of Dr. Smith is large.
 The magnitude of the coefficient for both covariates is −0.52.
 In large data, I consider coefficients smaller than −.4 or larger than .4 to be large effects.
 Therefore, heart failure and metastatic cancer are parents in Dr. Smith’s Markov blanket.
 If we stratify these two covariates, all of the remaining eight diagnoses in the medical history are irrelevant.
-The analysis can be substantially simplified and percent of overlap increased by including only these two variables in the GROUP BY statement.
+The analysis can be substantially simplified and the percent of overlap increased by including only these two variables in the GROUP BY statement.
 Instead of examining the data in the combinations of ten covariates, we need only examine the combination of two, resulting in a higher number of patients falling into each stratum.

 [INSERT EXHIBIT]